-The most basic betting line in baseball is the moneyline wager.
+The most basic MLB betting lines is the moneyline wager.
 In this scenario, you are picking one team to win, regardless of the final score, as there is no point spread involved.
 If the Red Sox are hosting the Yankees and are listed as the favorite, you will see a betting sheet that lists the teams under the “moneyline” heading as such:

 NEW YORK +200